 OPEN.QUOTES contains the quotes made to customers but have yet to be closed or converted to an order.
 This is a snapshot as of open quotes in the ERP at the time the cube was built.
 It does not contain historical data.

 The PRICING cube is focused on how the ERP priced an order.
 This shows what the price should have been for a product based on various factors.
 Knowing this information allows for the analysis of when pricing overrides occur and how much profit was lost in the overrides.
-It also aides in understanding how different pricing options produce different profit percentages.
+It also aids in understanding how different pricing options produce different profit percentages.

 Inventory analysis is made up of two cubes that work together as one.
 They are a snapshot of current inventory and an historical cube showing past activity.
 They show the intersection of product and location.
 Specifically. these include current total, allocated, and available values and quantities at each location for each product.